uk-taniyama/go-jose/jose-util/README.md

     # Generate keys for encryption (for ECDH-ES)
     jose-util generate-key --use enc --alg ECDH-ES+A128KW

+    # Generate keys for encryption (for ECDH-ES(x25519))
+    jose-util generate-key --use enc --alg ECDH-ES+A128KW --size 255

 ### Encrypt

 Takes a plaintext as input, encrypts, and prints the encrypted message.